 It is not uncommon for people to switch visas to one that is more suitable, or in the case of the Tier 2 General Visa, switch due to a change in circumstances, such as the loss of a job or their Sponsor Licence holder losing their eligibility to offer Certificates of Sponsorship.
 If this has affected you then please get in touch and we'll be happy to discuss your options.

 Where can I go for more help?
 If you need help with your Tier 2 General Visa query then please get in touch.
-Our expert team can help you with your immigration query and give you the advice that you need.
+Our team of expereinced immigration solicitors can help you with your immigration query and give you the advice that you need.
 We can also help you when it comes to dealing with your employer, and offer you all the assistance that you need in order to remain compliant.
 Call today for a free, no-obligation consultation with a member of our expert team.

 It's a shame that you dont have an 'Excellent' star rating on here, as my experience with Reiss Edwards is nothing short of an excellent rating.
 They handled my application for an Indefinite Leave to remain in April 2014 and did my husband's one very recently including my daughter.
 Every time i have approached them, they have continued to treat me with courtesy, respect and patience.
 Amar was indeed a very thorough and professional gentleman.
 He is very knowledgeable, corporative and engaging.
 He responded to my emails, calls and enquiries promptly.
 He was always reassuring.
 I could not have asked for a better Immigration service.
 I would recommend them over and over again for anyone looking for an immigration advice.
 They gave me a free immigration advice when i called them, and the quality of the advice was something other charge thousands for.
 If you need a particular, name, Amar would be it.
 He exemplifies, for me, the true, professional gentleman.
 He is a valuable asset to Reiss Edwards.